 Skin tags may occur at unusual sites like the penis, scrotum, and opening of the penis tip.
-Tags are associated with friction at the location where they occur.
-Friction or repeat irritation from condom use, underwear, sexual activity, masturbation, and urinary catheters may cause skin tags on the penis and scrotum.
 Sexually transmitted viral conditions (HPV) like genital warts in the genital area can require a tissue biopsy for diagnosis.

 What happens when a skin tag suddenly turns purple or black?

-A thrombosed or clotted skin tag may suddenly change colors and become purple or black.
-Thrombosed skin tags are usually painless and are more concerning to the person because of the color.
+A thrombosed or clotted skin tag may suddenly change colors, becoming purple, black, and irritated when its blood supply is inadequate.
 Thrombosed skin tags typically may fall off on their own in three to 10 days and don't require additional treatment.

 Skin tags that have changed color or bleed may require your doctor's evaluation and reassurance.
 Rarely, thrombosed skin tags may be a sign of another condition and need to be biopsied.